cs50nestm/cs50labs/linearsearch/README.md

 In this lab you will learn:

-- Why study search algorithms
-- How linear search works
+- What linear search is
 - Computational Complexity

-## Why Study Search Algorithms
+## What is Linear Search

 There are many important applications of searching algorithms in computer science, from looking up a name in an address book to using an internet search engine.